VITObelgium/pid-python-quickstart/pid-python-quickstart-default-logging/README.md

 	from pidclient import logging_factory

-As very first line of the code, the following code should be inserted :
+As very first lines of the code, the following code should be inserted :

 	process_log = logging_factory.LoggingFactory().get_logger("<product_id>","<product_type>","<product_date>")
     process_log.proc_started()

-The first line initialise the system and indicates that a product of type
+The first line initializes the system and indicates that a product of type
 <product_type> with the reference <product_id> and the creation date <product_date> shall be created.
-No specific logging directorive are provided.
+No specific logging directive are provided.
 The second line asks to register the initial information in the DataStore facility.
 Specific logging information can be added between those 2 lines, by adapting the content of the process_log object.